Mt. Hood Trail Runs

 Clackamas Lake, United States • 11-12 Jul 2026

-The Mt.
-Hood Trail Runs are held July 11-12, 2026, at the Historic Clackamas Lake Ranger Station near Timothy Lake, south of Mt.
+The Mt Hood Trail Runs are a set of three trail races held July 11 to 12, 2026, with start and finish at the Historic Clackamas Lake Ranger Station near Timothy Lake, roughly 20 miles south of Mt.
 Hood.
-The event offers three distances:
+Courses include long sections on the Pacific Crest Trail and trails around Clackamas and Timothy Lakes.

-Tiered registration fees apply by date for each distance.
-There are no transfers to other runners.
-If a registrant cancels more than 30 days before the race, they receive a 50% credit toward a future Go Beyond Racing event usable within 365 days; cancellations 30 days or less before the race receive no credit.
+The organizer’s cancellation policy offers a 50 percent credit for cancellations made more than 30 days before the race; cancellations 30 days or less before the race receive no credit.
 Visit the organization's website for the most recent information.

 Race information